 How Long Does It Take To Give The Desired Results?

-Pregnant women who have taken midwives brew have mentioned that they have gotten into labor within twenty-four hours of drinking it.
+Pregnant women who have drank the midwives brew have talked about getting into labor in only twenty-four hours after drinking it.
 One study suggested that women who are late are likely to get their labor within twelve hours if they drink the brew or castor oil.
 But drinking this after losing the mucus plug is believed to be most effective, as the body is already showing signs of early labor.

 Effectiveness Of The Midwives Brew